highlight/highlight/blog-content/5-strategies-monitor-health.md

 Luckily, there are vast amounts of tools available for web application monitoring.
 These tools give relevant insights into a specific aspect of its health and inform developers of any unforeseen events that may arise while the web application is in use.

-Today, we’ll cover five strategies you can utilize to monitor the health of your web application and make sure your users are happy:
+Today, we'll cover five strategies you can utilize to monitor the health of your web application and make sure your users are happy:

 1. Uptime/Availability
 2. Performance Stats